geology McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 The "Yellowstone Supervolcano" produced some of Earth's largest eruptions.

-Videos featuring Jake Lowenstern, USGS Scientist in Charge of Yellowstone Volcano Observatory.- April 16, 2009
+Videos featuring Jake Lowenstern, USGS Scientist in Charge of Yellowstone Volcano Observatory - April 16, 2009

 Volcanoes at Yellowstone?

 Yellowstone National Park is world-famous for its geysers and hot springs.
 Those thermal features are easy-to-observe evidence of an active magma system beneath the Park.
-This magma system has produced some of the largest volcanic eruptions in Earth's history - eruptions so large that they have been called "supervolcanos".
+This magma system has produced some of the largest volcanic eruptions in Earth's history - eruptions so large that they have been called "supervolcanoes."
 One of these eruptions produced a caldera that is about 50 miles across.

 Should you be concerned about this?
 Here are three facts...
 1) the most recent super eruption occurred about 640,000 years ago; 2) scientists monitoring the activity at Yellowstone today say "nothing unusual is happening right now"; and, 3) a gigantic eruption is expected to be preceded by significant warnings.